Clear skies needed for the sunrise

 Now call me fussy, although I prefer the word “perfectionist” I had hoped it would come up either over Kocna or, even better, in the crevice between Kocna and Storzic.
 And it will do, but for such accuracy I’d need to get up there almost every day in the next week or so.

 Still, I came away a great shot, and many other great pre-sunrise shots.
-There is also another viewpoint higher up called Mala Osojnica, but it’s a longer hike than Ojstrica so tackling that in the darkness will require a much earlier start.
+There is also another viewpoint of Lake Bled higher up called Mala Osojnica, but it’s a longer hike than Ojstrica so tackling that in the darkness will require a much earlier start.

 Hopefully I’ll be able to have a go at that one sometime, weather permitting.
 And maybe I’ll get back to Ojstrica some other clear day when the sun is closer to those two mountains.